ISI-apex/hpsc-bsp/README.md

 The build generates in `${WORKING_DIR}/deploy/sdk/toolchains`:

-1. `poky-glibc-x86_64-core-image-hpsc-aarch64-toolchain-2.6.3.sh` - the Yocto SDK installer
+1. `poky-glibc-x86_64-core-image-hpsc-aarch64-hpsc-chiplet-toolchain-2.7.1.sh` - the Yocto SDK installer

 and in `${WORKING_DIR}/deploy/ssw/hpps/`:

 1. `arm-trusted-firmware.bin` - the Arm Trusted Firmware binary
-1. `core-image-minimal-hpsc-chiplet.cpio.gz.u-boot` - the Linux root file system for booting the dual A53 cluster
+1. `core-image-hpsc-hpsc-chiplet.cpio.gz.u-boot` - the Linux root file system for booting the dual A53 cluster
 1. `hpsc.dtb` - the Chiplet device tree for SMP Linux
 1. `Image.gz` - the Linux kernel binary image
 1. `u-boot.dtb` - the U-boot device tree